8bitbuddhist/nix-configuration/README.md

 A full set of configuration files managed via NixOS.
 This project uses the [Snowfall library](https://snowfall.org/guides/lib/quickstart).

+> [!NOTE]
+> Are you new to NixOS?
+Hi, hello, and welcome!
+This repository probably won't make much sense to you 😅 If you're looking for a good beginner configuration or template, check out https://github.com/Misterio77/nix-starter-configs
-> [!WARNING]
+>
-> DO NOT DOWNLOAD AND RUN `nixos-rebuild` ON THIS REPOSITORY!
+> Warning: DO NOT DOWNLOAD AND RUN `nixos-rebuild` ON THIS REPOSITORY!
 These are my personal configuration files.
 I invite you to look through them, modify them, and take inspiration from them, but if you run `nixos-rebuild`, it _will completely overwrite your current system_!

 ## Using this repo